 No monday morning blues, just turquoise blues

 Being in the Caribbean, the major draw of Barbados are the clear turquoise waters and white sandy beaches.
 There's the more secluded Pebbles and Miami beaches, but ended up spending most of the time in Carlysle Bay which is the most popular one.
-Besides a postcard perfect beach, Carlysle Bay is a great spot for watersports or to swim with turtles, who were not shy (one even gave me a hug).
+Besides being postcard perfect, Carlysle Bay is a great spot for watersports or to swim with turtles, who were not shy (one even gave me a hug).
 There are also six shipwrecks between 3 and 25 meters deep, so great for snorkelling.

 Around the island